 Tendons (which attach muscle to bone) often become painful near the hip.
 The tendon can degenerate and lose its normal strong structured fibres and become thick and partially torn.
 This is called tendinitis.

 If a hip problem is not corrected, long term pain management is required.
 Hip surgery, hip replacement surgery and hip resurfacing are often recommended to patients to help stop the pain.
 Hip surgery can be traumatic and is followed by months or recovery.

-Stem cell therapy, Lipogems® adipose tissue transfer and Platelet Rich Plasma (PRP) treatment provide a non-surgical option for people with hip pain.
-Following these treatments patients are often encouraged to walk the same day and quickly return to normal activity without having to go through the risks associated with surgery.
+Hip Stem cell therapy, Lipogems® adipose tissue transfer and Platelet Rich Plasma (PRP) treatment provide a non-surgical option for people with hip pain.
+The treatments are minimally invasive, can decrease inflammation, stop the progression of arthritic damage and repair joint cartilage.
+The recovery time is also much shorter than with surgery.